What Is Art Psychotherapy?

 Consistency helps within therapy, but flexibility is possible.

 I aim to make my therapy space as accessible as possible.
-If you have further access needs please let me know so I can accommodate.
+If you have further access needs please let me know so I can accommodate when possible.

 Contact me